git-town/git-town/docs/DEVELOPMENT.md

 Alternatively, open `main_test.go`, change `Format` to `pretty` and `Concurrency` to 1, and run the entire test suite.
-The detailed output will give you hints at which test fails.
+The detailed output will give you hints toRefId which test fails.

 ## run linters